okonomichiyaki/supercat/010-F05-caretaker.md

 : Use if trophies would result in bot contending for warlord

 Protector
 : Use if bot has two or more damaged ships.
-Repair only Loyal ships.
+Repair all Loyal ships, and if Regent all Imperial ships with Loyal ships.
+If Regent, roll 1d6 for each other damaged Imperial ship and repair if result greater than bot's Imperial grievances.

 Seeker
 : Use like Fuel *(only for a Combat card)*